Benedict Cosgrove | writer | editor | ben-cosgrove.com

 How Judge Woolsey Set Joyce's Ulysses Free [Daily Beast]

-On a momentous, humane First Amendment court opinion that is hugely readable in its own right.
+On a momentous court opinion that is highly readable in its own right.

 Eiseley wrote movingly of the forces that shape the Earth — and of humanity’s impermanence.